 Heavy or prolonged rainfall can rapidly increase the flow in a combined sewer until the amount of water exceeds sewer capacity.
-CSOs act as relief valves, allowing excess stormwater to be released to rivers or the sea.
+Storm overflows act as relief valves, allowing excess stormwater to be released to rivers or the sea.
 This protects properties from flooding and prevents sewage backing up into streets and homes during heavy storm events.

-Through our Coastwatch service we publish information on our website and provide this information to organisations, including Surfers Against Sewage and local authorities, when CSOs have been in use.
+Through our Coastwatch service we publish information on our website and provide this information to organisations, including Surfers Against Sewage and local authorities, when storm overflows have been in use.
 This data feeds into the Surfers Against Sewage ‘Safer Seas’ app and is available from our website outside the bathing season.

 Could things be done differently?